coverclock/com-diag-hayloft/README.md

 (BucketCreate, etc.) prior to the bucket name being canonicalized by Hayloft.
 Canonicalized bucket names have to be globally unique and form a legal internet Domain Name Service (DNS) domain name.
 Although domain names are case insensitive, S3 requires that they be all lower case.
-I recommend using your DNS domain name with a leading dot as a bucket suffix, for example ".foo.bar.com".
-An application creating a bucket using BucketCreate("Me") and using the default end point name and the default virtual path style URL will hence see the name canonicalized into an S3 bucket name "me.foo.bar.com.s3.amazonaws.com".
+Furthermore, when using HTTPS, the security certificate only works if your bucket name contains no periods.
+I use a suffix like "-hayloft-diag-com".
+An application creating a bucket using BucketCreate("Me") and using the default end point name and the default virtual path style URL will hence see the name canonicalized into an S3 bucket name "me-hayloft-diag-com.s3.amazonaws.com".
 Canonicalized bucket names are what you will see in a ServiceManifest.

     COM_DIAG_HAYLOFT_S3_SESSION_USERAGENT